taektay/ee106/docs/source/lab5.rst

 #.
 Submission: individual submission via Gradescope

 #.
-Demo: required during the lab session (will use autograder; see below)

-#.
 Due time: 11:59pm, May 18, Saturday

 #.
 Files to submit: (please use exactly the same filename; case sensitive)